 These exams are only for students who did not attend or take placement exams during Summer Orientation in July 2018.

-- Math Placement Exam (Academic Commons)
+- Math Placement Exam (Academic Commons, inside the Library)

 - Students registered to take Calculus (MATH 150) must take this exam